 Amorpha fruticosa L.

-Leaves - Alternate, odd-pinnate.
-Leaflets typically oblong, entire, mucronate, opposite, pubescent to glabrous above and below.
+Leaves - Alternate, odd-pinnately compound, with petiole to 3 cm.
+Leaflets typically oblong, to 40 mm long, entire, mucronate, opposite, glabrous above, pubescent underneath.

-Inflorescence - Terminal and axillary racemes to +15cm long, +/-1.3cm in diameter.
-Pedicels to 3mm long.
+Inflorescence - Terminal and axillary racemes to 18 cm long.
+Pedicels 1-2 mm long.

 Flowering - May - June.